 - severely malnourished alcoholics can develop nerve damage from thiamine deficiency;

-- elderly individuals lacking sun exposure can develop bone disease from vitamin D deficiency;
+- individuals lacking sun exposure can develop bone disease from vitamin D deficiency;

-- pernicious anemia is a condition, along with nerve damage, than can result from vitamin B12 deficiency; and
+- pernicious anemia is a condition associated with nerve damage, which can result from vitamin B12 deficiency; and

 Learn more about: B12